 - Stephen Kelbick was discharged from his position at Wells Fargo Clearing Services in August 2017.
 This followed allegations that he executed unauthorized trades in a customer’s account.
 Due to these alleged actions, he was also fined $5,000 and suspended by FINRA from acting as a securities broker in any fashion for a period of fifteen business days.

 Just because an investor has hired a securities broker to recommend what securities they should purchase does not mean they have surrendered their right to ultimately decide what they want to be invested in.
-Some securities brokers like Stephen Kelbick take it upon themselves to execute trades in their customers’ accounts without first obtaining the customer’s authorization to do so.
+Some less than scrupulous securities brokers take it upon themselves to execute trades in their customers’ accounts without first obtaining the customer’s authorization to do so.
 This can often cause financial loss to the customer as often times the broker did not seek the customer’s authorization due to the trade being rather unsuitable.

 Oakes & Fosher Can Help